Manu098vm/Sys-EncounterBot.NET/README.md

 This fork is not maintained by the PKHeX Dev server.

 [sys-botbase](https://github.com/olliz0r/sys-botbase) client for remote control automation of Nintendo Switch consoles.
+The Sys-EncounterBot allows to hunt and reset for almost all the Pokémon encounters in the game.
+Check the [Wiki](https://github.com/Manu098vm/Sys-EncounterBot.NET/wiki) for a detailed explaination on what these bots can do.

 Refer to the [Release section](https://github.com/Manu098vm/Sys-EncounterBot.NET/releases) to download the latest release.
 The hunting guides are in the [Wiki](https://github.com/Manu098vm/Sys-EncounterBot.NET/wiki).